 Once I agreed, she removed the lid from a small warming unit.
-Inside, there was a pearly, champagne-colored wax that she scooped out when a thin wooden stick and very precisely applied to my brow area, taking caution to follow the shape she made and making sure it was thinly and evenly distributed.
+Inside was a pearly, champagne-colored wax that she scooped out when a thin wooden stick and very precisely applied to my brow area, taking caution to follow the shape she made and making sure it was thinly and evenly distributed.
 After doing so, she pressed a small strip over it and smoothed it out gently but firmly, then warned me before she yanked.

-Although $20 sounds like a lot for a brow wax, but when you consider the time they take with you, the fact that they listen to you/your concerns, walk you through the process, etc. instead of just doing things without you knowing what is going on and the fact that they take the time to create a shape for you rather than just eyeballing it and slapping on some wax where they see fit… completely worth it.
+Although $20 sounds like a lot for a brow wax, consider the time they take with you: they listen and walk you through the process.
+They craft a brow shape rather than just eyeballing it and slapping on some wax where they see fit… completely worth it.
 I confidently recommend this service from Benefit and urge you to give them a try next time you’re considering a brow wax.